Practicing Ethical Sales and Marketing

 Global Policy on Interactions with Healthcare Professionals

-Available in multiple languages, the new Global Policy incorporates common legal and ethical standards from many of Pfizer's major markets, including the U.S. (Pfizer White Guide, PhRMA Code) and international (EFPIA Code on Promotion of Medicines, IFPMA Code of Pharmaceutical Marketing Practices) and applies them to our operations around the world.
+The Global Policy incorporates common legal and ethical standards from many of Pfizer's major markets, including the U.S. (Pfizer White Guide, PhRMA Code) and international (EFPIA Code on Promotion of Medicines, IFPMA Code of Pharmaceutical Marketing Practices) and applies them to our operations around the world.

 Ensuring Ethical Business Behavior Worldwide